 Best Country for the Wealthy – Singapore

 One of the reasons people choose Singapore is because of its reputation as a stable, safe place to store assets.
-The country has strict regulation in their banking sector, meaning that your wealth is well-protected.
-Their banks also have cutting edge technology, allowing for safety as well as easy access to your assets.
+The country has strict regulations in their banking sector.
+This means that that your wealth is well-protected.
+Their banks also have cutting edge technology.
+This allows for safety as well as easy access to your assets.

 Singapore offers a variety of wealth management services, funds, brokerage houses, and accounts to manage your money.
 There are also a range of trading platforms to take advantage of in markets in Singapore.
 Plus, it gives you avenues to U.S., Hong Kong, China, Europe, and more.
-Accounts are available in a variety of currencies, cutting down the hassle of awful exchange rates.
-Banks in Singapore also poses skilled wealth management teams.
+Accounts are available in a variety of currencies, reducing the hassle of high exchange rates.
+Banks in Singapore also possess skilled wealth management teams.
 These professionals are dedicated to helping you find the best financial strategy for your money.

 Best Country for Asset Protection – Switzerland

 Switzerland has long had a reputation as being one of the best offshore banks to hide money.
 One of the main reasons for this is the country’s strict privacy laws.
 They date back over 300 years, How Stuff Works explains.
 Swiss law forbids bankers from disclosing any information about your account without your consent.
 Bankers who violate this law can face up to six months in prison.
 Plus, the authorities can fine them up to 50,000 Swiss francs.
 The only exception to this privacy law is in the case of criminal acts.
 Plus there is a once yearly reporting to foreign tax authorities to avoid tax evasion.